 How To Use Kreg K5 Pocket Hole Jig a System Guide

 Wondering how to use a Kreg K5 pocket hole jig?
-This is a must-read for beginners that are interested in pocket hole joinery.
+This is a must-read for beginners who are interested in pocket hole joinery.
 In this article, we walk you through several pocket hole jig FAQs and provide an easy step-by-step picture & video tutorial for using a pocket hole jig with the Kreg Jig K5 System.

 A pocket hole jig is a great tool that every woodworker (beginner or advanced) should have on hand!
 Pocket hole joinery is perfect for beginners because it is one of the simplest ways to join two pieces of wood.